umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Extending/Adding-a-Prevaluesourcetype.md

 *This builds on the "[adding a type to the provider model](Adding-a-Type.md)" chapter*

-Add a new class to your project and have it inherit from `Umbraco.Forms.Core.FieldPreValueSourceType`, implement the class.
+Add a new class to your project - inherit it from `Umbraco.Forms.Core.FieldPreValueSourceType` and implement the class.

 The following example shows an illustrative custom prevalue source type that returns a hard-coded list of values.
 It can be extended for your needs via injection of services via the constructor.
 (See additional example at the bottom.)